MatteoCarlone/Assignment1-ExproLab/README.md

 `caption` :

-	- Time Squence Diagram of the project, with a draft of communication transitions between states.
+	- Time Squence Diagram of the project, with a draft of communication transitions between states in time.

 ### Dependencies